agnyz/the-bed-stack/docs/getting-started.md

 We are working on a [dev container](https://code.visualstudio.com/docs/remote/containers) experience for ElysiaJS RealWorld.
 It should make the onboarding process much easier.
 See progress in [Developing in a Dev Container](./dev-container.md).
 :::

 Getting started with this project is as easy as installing a few prerequisites, running a few commands, and opening your favorite text editor.
 We'd love to have you [contribute](https://github.com/agnyz/elysia-realworld-example-app/blob/main/CONTRIBUTING.md) to this project.
-If you have any questions, please [reach out]( https://github.com/agnyz/elysia-realworld-example-app/discussions )!
+If you have any questions, please reach out on [Discord](https://discord.gg/PH4rBdTU) or [GitHub Discussions]( https://github.com/agnyz/elysia-realworld-example-app/discussions )!